Article: Red flags for colorectal cancer in young adults

 - The organization, Collaborative Group of the Americas-Inherited Gastrointestinal Cancer (CGA-IGC) keeps an updated list of hospitals and programs with hereditary gastrointestinal and pancreatic cancer screening programs for high-risk people.

-- The American College of Gastroenterology has a search tool to help you find a by specialty.
+- The American College of Gastroenterology has a search tool to help you find a gastroenterologist by specialty.

 Other ways to find experts